chasebarrett/sales-approval-automation/solution-design.md

 **Why:** That path was already trusted and working.
 Building new exception automation would have added scope and risk for the minority of orders — to replace a process that wasn't broken.

+### 6. Address match: risk-proportionate, not blanket

+**Options:** Require billing/shipping match on every order · drop the check entirely · require it only above a value threshold.

+**Choice:** Removed the blanket requirement, then reinstated it at $400 and above.

+**Why:** The original check was strict normalized equality across the full address.
+It's a legitimate fraud signal, but it fired on benign mismatches — gift shipments, apartment fields entered inconsistently, work vs. home addresses — and blocked far more good orders than fraudulent ones.
+Dropping it entirely lifted the auto-approval rate but discarded a real signal on exactly the orders where it matters most.
+The threshold restores it where the downside justifies the friction: a mismatch on a $60 order is noise; on a $400+ order it's worth a human look.
+The allowlist principle holds — the check fails to the existing CSR path, not to auto-approval.

+**Trade-off accepted:** Shopify Flow conditions can only compare a field to a literal, not to another field, so the comparison required a Run code action — the one place this design breaks the "minimize custom code" constraint.
+Ten lines of JavaScript, no network calls, and the threshold itself stays in the Flow UI where ops can tune it without touching the script.

 ---

 ## 📋 Alternatives Considered